 Response: The swales have been evaluated for velocity and surface treatments have been noted.
-See Sheet C-102C and drainage report appendix.

 24. Engineer must document that Catch Basins CB-03 and CB-09 on Skyline Drive, have sufficient "grate capacity" to admit design flow.
 Catch basins must be designed to capture storm flow at design velocity.